SpeciesFileGroup/taxonworks/README.md

 * Database permissions (MySQL)

-Somethign like this should work:
+Something like this should work:

     grant all privileges on taxonworks_development.* to 'tw'@'localhost' identified by 't0ps3kr3t';
     grant all privileges on taxonworks_test.* to 'tw'@'localhost' identified by 't0ps3kr3t';
     grant all privileges on taxonworks_production.* to 'tw'@'localhost' identified by 't0ps3kr3t';

 * Database creation

 If your database.yml is setup and reflects the uptodate permissions just use

     rake db:create

 * Database initialization

 If you want to seed some dummy development data (very minimal at present) do

     rake db:seed RAILS_ENV=development

 How to run the test suite
 -------------------------